doepkerk/CSCI480-SoftwareEngineering/README.md

 IMPLEMENTATIONS:
 * Speedtest-cli was chosen due to its accuracy and usability for this project.
+* Speedtest-cli also allows its output to be formatted to JSON, allowing a high degree of flexability.
 * ApexChart.js was chosen due to its design, functionality and usability.
 Its format allowed to the most interaction from a user prospect and was more visually pleasing than other JavaScript libraries.
 * Cron jobs were used to execute the speedtest every hour to keep data updated often for the monitor.
+This was chosen since it's built into linux.
 * HTML/CSS were used to create the webpage.
 * A python server is used to host the website.